Civil and Infrastructure Engineering, MS

 Fairfax, VA 22030

 The Master of Science in civil and infrastructure engineering is designed for students who have completed the BS in civil engineering, although students with related undergraduate degrees may be considered for provisional admission.
 The MS educates students in the theory and practice of civil engineering science and design at an advanced level.
-The MS also serves as a foundation for doctoral study in in civil engineering, as well as for additional graduate studies in architecture, law, business, economics, finance, and public policy and administration.
+The MS also serves as a foundation for doctoral study in civil engineering, as well as for additional graduate studies in architecture, law, business, economics, finance, and public policy and administration.

 Highlights from the university catalog.